 These 17 variables predict around 55% of the variability in the aggregate 2015 crime index.
 We also plan to include the following police-level covariates in all of our specifications:

-- Police grade of Police Station and CAI commanders (which proxies for police capacity). - Time in office (which proxies for knowledge of the location).
+• Police grade of Police Station and CAI commanders (which proxies for police capacity).